kiranannadatha8/swe645hw3/README.md

    kubectl apply -f k8s/ingress.yaml
    ```
 6. Update `k8s/ingress.yaml` hostnames to match your DNS and configure TLS through Rancher/Ingress controller as needed.

+`frontend/public/runtime-config.js` defines the default API endpoint/timeouts used by the
+React app.
+In Kubernetes the file is overridden via `survey-frontend-config` so each
+environment can supply its own backend URL without rebuilding the image.

 ## Jenkins CI/CD Pipeline